Erick-ViBe/ViBlogAPI/README.md

 # Blog API
-ViBlogAPI, api for managing a blogging application, with user authentication, comments, likes and tags, with tests and documentation, using Test Driven Development.
+ViBlogAPI, api for managing a blogging application, with user, token authentication, comments, likes and tags, with tests and documentation, using Test Driven Development.
 > Python-DjangoRestFramework

 ## Table of contents